-With school holidays just around the corner, it’s the perfect time to get your little ones outdoors and away from their screens.
-With a myriad of free and cheap ideas, you’ll also help with their development, learning and wellbeing.
+School holidays is the perfect time to get your little ones outdoors and away from their screens.
+With a myriad of free and cheap ideas, you’ll also help with their development, learning and well-being.

 Angie Thomas, Horticulture Consultant to Yates, and mother of two, is urging parents to encourage their kids into the backyard these holidays: “Don’t let the kids climb the walls these school holidays - get them outdoors for fresh air.